 - The three largest for-profit colleges based on undergraduate enrollment.

-A printable fact sheet is linked to each state, which provides statistics on the disproportionate impact of for-profit harms on low-income students, people of color and women in that state.
-All data shown is for Title IV primarily undergraduate institutions.
-Note that many large online and/or multibranch for‐profit institutions aggregate data for students located in other states at the state of their national or regional "home."
+The printable fact sheet that is linked to each state provides statistics on the disproportionate impact of for-profit harms on low-income students, African Americans and women in that state.
+All data shown are for Title IV primarily undergraduate institutions.
+Note that many large online and/or multibranch for‐profit institutions aggregate data for students residing in other states under the state of their national or regional "home."
 This can result in the appearance of very large for‐profit enrollment in some states relative to total undergraduate enrollment size (Arizona for example).

 † This school was caution flagged by the GI Bill Comparison Tool, indicating that the VA or another federal agency like the Department of Education or Department of Defense has applied increased regulatory or legal scrutiny to a program of education and that potential students should pay attention to and consider this flag before enrolling in a program of education.
 View an explanation of caution flags and the specific reason this school was flagged can be found in this database which is regularly updated.
 Note that this school was flagged as of the December 27th, 2018 version of this data.